jsheridanwells/JeremyWells.Io/_posts/2021-02-04-MEAN-docker.md

 ![A browser view showing the application working as expected](/assets/img/mdb-docker/img-2.png){:class="post-img"}

 ## Seeding the database
 The next step is optional, but there are times when it's helpful to start the database with some boilerplate data to test the components more authentically, or to see how the application handles a more realistic volume of data.
-The `docker exec` command lets us enter the Docker container from the terminal, navigate the file system, and execute bash commands.
+The `docker exec` command lets us enter the Docker container from the terminal, navigate the file system on the container, and execute bash commands.

 With the container running as in the previous step, execute the following command:
 ```bash